cobbinma/portfolio/src/pages/articles/grappling-a-rust-lambda.md

   × install Zig and run cargo-lambda again
 ```

-We use Alpine in our custom build image, which doesn't provide any convenient ways to install zig, so I decided to try and use cargo as the compiler as stated on the cargo-lambda website.
+In gitlab-ci we use a custom Alpine Linux build image, which doesn't provide any convenient ways to install zig, so I decided to try and use cargo as the compiler as stated on the cargo-lambda website.

 ```sh
 cargo lambda build --compiler cargo